William of Rosenberg: Life

 In 1587, Sigismund III Vasa was elected as the new King of Poland, defeating the Habsburg candidate Maximilian III.
 Maximilian then tried to grab power in Poland by invading the country.
 His army was defeated by the Polish general Jan Zamoyski and he was taken prisoner.
 William was sent to Poland to negotiate his release.
 These negotiations led to a peace treaty in March 1589, and Maximilian's release.

 In addition to his high political office, William was actively promoting science, literature, music and architecture.
 Both he and his younger brother Peter Vok acted as patrons of the arts.
 They supported the Charles University in Prague and founded secondary schools in their territories.
 They created a library with a vast collection of precious manuscripts and incunables.
 With its approximately 11000 volumes, it was one of the largest libraries of its time.
-Many humanists such as the Flemish mineralogist, physician and naturalist Anselmus de Boodt were active at his court.
+Many humanists such as the Flemish mineralogist, physician and naturalist Anselmus de Boodt (1550-1632) were active at his court.

 William also supported economic and cultural development in his territories.
 His Třeboň Castle was expanded and remodeled in a renaissance style by the architect Antonio Ericer between 1565 and 1575.
 He added the southwest wing, a tower and the entrance gate.
 In 1573, William expanded the Rosenberg Palace his uncle Peter V had built inside the Prague Castle, using designs made by the architect Ulrico Aostalli.
 In the town of Roudnice nad Labem, which he acquired in 1577, he renewed the castle and the bridge across the Elbe.

-In 1580, William exchanged some territory with his business manager Jakub Krčín of Jelčan: he transferred Sedlčany and Křepenice to Jakub and received a large deer parc and the Leptáč manor near Netolice in return.
+In 1580, William exchanged some territory with his business manager Jakub Krčín: he transferred Sedlčany and Křepenice to Jakub and received a large deer parc and the Leptáč manor near Netolice in return.
 Between 1583 and 1589, William built his Kratochvíle Castle at Netolice.
 This castle is one of the most important Renaissance buildings in southern Bohemia.
 In 1584, he invited the Jesuits to his Český Krumlov Castle and between 1586 and 1588, they constructed a large college building there.
 The castle, which was his main residence, was extensively remodeled during his reign and he equipped a number of state rooms in the upper castle.
 In 1580, he added a tower, connected to the castle with a Renaissance arcade.
 In 1589 he took part in the negotiations of the Treaty of Bytom and Będzin.
 Around 1590, he added the Little Castle.
 He gave town rights to Borovany, which was located in his land, and in Libějovice he expanded the old castle into another renaissance castle.
 In Třeboň, he promoted carp breeding and constructed the Rožmberk Pond.

 William died in 1592 and was buried in the St. Vitus Church in Český Krumlov, next to his third wife, Anna Maria of Baden.
-Since he was childless, his younger brother Peter Vok inherited his possessions.
-When Peter Vok died in 1611, the House of Rosenberg died out in the male line.
+Since he was childless, his younger brother Petr Vok inherited his possessions.
+When Petr Vok died in 1611, the House of Rosenberg died out in the male line.